Deep Learning for Micro-expression Recognition: A Survey: Inputs

-Considering the strengths of apex frame and dynamic image sequences, a number of works \cite{song2019recognizing,kim2016micro,liu2020offset,sun2019two} analyze multiple inputs to learn features from different cues in ME videos.
-Specifically, \cite{liu2020offset} learned the static-spatial and temporal features from apex frames and optical flow.
-Besides above modalities, \cite{song2019recognizing} further added local facial regions of apex frame as inputs to embed the the relationship of individual facial regions for increasing the robustness of MER.
-On the other hand, \cite{sun2019two} employed optical flow and sequences for fully exploring the temporal ME information.
-Moreover, Kim et al. \cite{kim2016micro} encoded sequences with spatial features at key expression-states including onset, onset to apex transition, apex, apex to offset transition and offset, to increase the expression class separability of the learned ME feature.
-Recently, inspiblack by the successful application of landmark in facial analysis, Kumar et al. \cite{kumar2021micro} proposed to fuse the landmark graph and optical flow.
-Currently, the approaches with multiple inputs achieves the best MER performance through leveraging as much as ME information on limited ME datasets.
+Considering the strengths of apex frame and dynamic image sequences, some works \cite{song2019recognizing,kim2016micro,liu2020offset,sun2019two} analyze multiple inputs to learn features from different cues in ME videos.
+Specifically, in Liu~\etal's work \cite{liu2020offset}, the apex frames and optical flow are utilized to extract static-spatial and temporal features, respectively.
+Besides the above modalities, Song~\etal~\cite{song2019recognizing} added local facial regions of the apex frame as inputs to embed the relationship of individual facial regions for increasing the robustness of MER.
+In addition, Sun~\etal~\cite{sun2019two} employed optical flow and sequences for fully exploring the temporal ME information.
+Recently, inspired by the successful application of landmarks in facial analysis (See Fig. \ref{fig:opticalflow} (f)), Kumar~\etal~\cite{kumar2021micro} proposed to fuse the landmark graph and optical flow to enhance the discriminative ability of ME repression.
+Currently, the approaches with multiple inputs achieve the best MER performance through leveraging as much as ME information on limited ME datasets.